Tag: gene johnson

 Pete Sala (left) and Gene Johnson, 1979.

-The 1980’s proved to be another successful decade for the Moriarty Brothers dynasty.
-Johnson recruited the best collegiate players, pro prospects and local veterans to create a new generation of champions.
-University of Connecticut first baseman Dave Ford, and Wake Forest University outfielder Bill Masse were mainstays on the team who later signed to play in the minor leagues.
-Johnson’s sons, Mike Johnson and Jeff Johnson followed in their father’s footsteps by playing for Moriarty Brothers.
-They were drafted to the minor leagues by the Texas Rangers and the Atlanta Braves respectively.
+The 1980s proved to be another successful decade for the Moriarty Brothers dynasty.
+Johnson recruited the best collegiate players, prospects and local veterans to create a new generation of champions.
+University of Connecticut first baseman Dave Ford, and Wake Forest University outfielder Bill Masse were mainstays who later signed to play in the minor leagues.
+Johnson’s sons, Mike Johnson and Jeff Johnson followed in their father’s footsteps.
+While aboard Moriarty Brothers, they were drafted to the minor leagues by the Texas Rangers and the Atlanta Braves.

 Gene Johnson and his Moriarty Brothers, 1980.